 Perfect.
 You have a really unique space called The Playhouse, where you work from.
 How was this developed?

 My friend and fellow designer, Tali Roth, and I decided to get a shared office space last year.
 We wanted to create a space that was fun and colorful, a space that would keep us inspired and motivated to do our best design work.
 We wanted to try out some brave ideas that didn’t quite make it into our client’s homes.
-The vibe is very 70’s Mediterranean with a striped ceiling, terrazzo meeting table, and an arched window opening.
+The vibe is very 70’s Mediterranean style with a striped ceiling, terrazzo meeting table, and an arched window opening.

 What a great way to maintain your inspiration.
 Looking ahead, what colors, textures, and materials do you see taking over the home in 2020?